WYSIIWYG/AllApiChecker/README.md

 # AllApiChecker
-All in One Api Checker By Pwn(C0re)
+All in One Api Checker By @Pwnsec

 ![Alt text](https://pwncore.shx.is/5huujLFwv.gif "screen")